hazarky/apprentice/README.md

 #   Apprentice guide
-Welcome to the apprentice project guide
+Welcome to the apprentice project startup guide!

+The project is based on the framework from [elgg](https://github.com/Elgg/Elgg) social network platform.

 ## Getting started
  Download the repo